achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

            h.johnson

-   g.remove low variance feature by using VarianceThreshold
+   g.Remove low variance feature by using VarianceThreshold

-   h.same variable in feature then remove feature
+   h.Same variable in feature then remove feature

-   i.outilers   removing outilers depond on problem we are solving
+   i.Outilers   removing outilers depond on problem we are solving

       eg: incase of fraud detection outilers are very important

       methods to find outiler: zscore,boxplot,IQR

-   j.sampling techniques
+   j.Sampling techniques

      a.biased sampling